bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 4 parties and not 3?
 Yes, you have the bank, a depositor, a lendee, and the issuer of the banknotes, in the UK typically the Bank of England.
 For those unaware of what a balance sheet is, it is a numerical summary of the financial position of an entity at a specific moment in time.
+I like to imagine that each party has a double wide filing cabinet, parted in the middle, with paper representations of assets on the left, and paper representations of liabilities on the right.
+Concretely, for the bank, on the left it may put the deposited banknotes, and a contract signed by the lendee stating how much they owe the bank.
+(If the bank owns land, the deed would also be filed here).
+The right hand liabilities side would contain

-Having an engineering/scientific background, I like to view the balance sheet as a very lossy compressive model of an entity's state at a given time.
+Having an engineering/scientific background, I like to view the balance sheet as a very lossy, compressive model of an entity's state at a given time.
 Just as a statistic is a simplified, lossy representation of a  numerical dataset - and ultimately the population subject to a measurement process, so to is a balance sheet.
-We must keep in this in mind when dealing with balance sheets, they are a lossy summary of the entity, derived by attempting to value each asset and liability
+We must keep in this in mind when dealing with balance sheets, they are a lossy summary of the entity, derived by attempting to value each asset and liability of the entity.

 It lossily distills the complexities of the various contracts that an entity holds into the 'value' of the positive value ones (the assets) and the 'value' of the negative ones (liablilties).